ILAG 2023 – Challenges of Access to Justice

 4.00-5.45pm Session Two: Recent developments in the USA: What lessons for the wider world?

-Catrina Denvir, Jacquie Kinghan, Jessica Mant and Daniel Newman – Exploring the Relationship between Age of Parenthood and Civil Justice Problem Incidence
+Catrina Denvir, Jessica Mant, Meredith Edelman and Alvx Mark – Exploring the Relationship between Age of Parenthood and Civil Justice Problem Incidence

 Neil Steinkamp Tending to the Garden of Justice – Innovative Techniques for Fostering the Development of Thriving Justice Systems